Jonathan Waxman (oncologist): Initial professional career

 In 1981, Waxman embarked upon post-graduate research at St Bartholomew's Hospital, London, beginning by studying the effects of chemotherapy on fertility in cancer patients.
 He found that patients with lymphoma were sterilised by treatment; they were cured of the cancer but rendered infertile.

 By coincidence, a new drug had been under development that was intended to stimulate puberty.
 When tested in animals however it was found to have the opposite effect and further development had been stopped.
 Waxman used the drug to switch off the activity of testes and ovaries in patients about to have chemotherapy, in the hope that it would prevent its sterilising effect.

 Recognising its potential, he then used the drug in cancers where tumour growth depended upon the hormones made by the testes and ovaries.
 He found the drug – a Gonadotropin-releasing hormone agonist – to be active in prostate cancer.
 He was the first clinician in Europe to report the clinical effects of this new medicine which, 30 years on, is still the drug of first choice in the treatment of patients with prostate cancer.
 The drug replaced castration which was the treatment at the time, providing a humane alternative to surgery.

 Research

 In 1986, Waxman became a consultant at the Hammersmith Hospital, moving to Imperial College in 2011 where he became the Flow Foundation Professor of Oncology.
-He established a clinical and laboratory research program, leading a laboratory research team with the goal to understand the mechanisms underlying the growth of prostate cancer, whilst continuing to carry out duties in the clinical environment.
+He established a clinical and laboratory research programme, leading a laboratory research team with the goal to understand the mechanisms underlying the growth of prostate cancer, whilst continuing to carry out duties in the clinical environment.
 Active in the care of patients and running numerous clinical trials, Waxman has published around 400 research papers and book chapters, and 16 books on cancer.